 National Life has weathered many other challenging times.
 The company paid more than $1 million in claims during the Spanish influenza epidemic of 1918-19 and continued to pay World War I claims at the same time.

 The company evolved into National Life Group, offering a full range of financial services.
-In 1968, the company formed a broker-dealer affiliate, Equity Services, Inc. Eight years later, National Life acquired Sentinel Advisors, manager of the Sentinel Family of Funds, one of the country’s oldest and most respected fund groups.
-Sentinel Funds are now distributed by Sentinel Financial Services Company, part of Sentinel Investments.
-And in 1996, National Life purchased the majority interest in Life Insurance Company of the Southwest (LSW), purchasing the remaining interest three years later.
+In 1968, the company formed a broker-dealer affiliate, Equity Services, Inc. Eight years later, National Life acquired Sentinel Advisors, which now serves as the manager of National Life's investment portfolio that back its insurance assets.
+In 1996, National Life purchased the majority interest in Life Insurance Company of the Southwest (LSW), purchasing the remaining interest three years later.

-Together, National Life Group’s member companies sell life insurance, annuities and mutual funds in every state (with the exception of LSW who isn't licensed in NY) around the country.
+Together, National Life Group’s member companies sell life insurance, annuities and investments in every state (with the exception of LSW who isn't licensed in NY) around the country.